 Dr. Deborah Savage is a member of the faculty at the St. Paul Seminary School of Divinity at the University of St. Thomas in St. Paul, Minnesota where she teaches philosophy and theology in the Pastoral Ministry Programs.
 She is co-founder of the Siena Symposium, an interdisciplinary think tank at UST, organized to respond to Pope John Paul II’s call for a new and explicitly Christian feminism.
 She is currently working on a book tentatively entitled Woman and Man.

-Elizabeth Westhoff is known for her dedication to the faith along with her incredible humor and wit.
-As the Press Secretary to Raymond Leo Cardinal Burke and Director of Communications for the Shrine of Our Lady of Guadalupe in La Crosse, WI, Elizabeth’s role is constantly evolving, as she uses the tools of an ever-changing world to share the Gospel message of Jesus Christ.
+Elizabeth Westhoff is known for her dedication to the faith, along with her incredible humor and wit.
+As the Associate Dean for Communications and External Affairs at Ave Maria School of Law, Elizabeth uses the tools of an ever-changing world to share the Gospel message of Jesus Christ.
 In her spare time, Elizabeth enjoys staying up to date on Catholic social teachings, news, and pop culture.